FarronF/limerick-council-meetings/meetings/2015/02/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District - 19th January 2015.md

 Members noted that rent supplement had originally been intended as a short term solution

-that had turned into a long term scheme which it was now intended to replace with HAP.--- Members noted the substantial budget allocated to the Housing function and requested
+that had turned into a long term scheme which it was now intended to replace with HAP.
+---
+Members noted the substantial budget allocated to the Housing function and requested

 that Housing Management attend the next Metropolitan District meeting to discuss the